Customers depend on well-trained, well-informed service agents for a quality experience — and this only happens through effective management.

 Provide regular coaching and training

 When QA analysts perform quality assurance in your call center, they’ll identify flaws in working processes at all levels.
-Agents, team leaders and managers can all contribute to poor customer service before a QA program flags mistakes.
+Agents, team leaders and managers can all contribute to poor customer service before a quality assurance program flags mistakes.

 Research shows that happy workers are between 12 and 20 percent more productive than less-enthused employees.

-Take steps to improve their workplace experience however you can.
+Take steps to improve their work experience however you can.
 Liaise with managers to suggest positive changes in working methods, such as flexible hours, casual clothing, contests and more.
-Reward schemes are a fantastic way to incentivize staff and boost engagement with their work.
+Reward schemes are a fantastic way to reward staff and boost engagement with their work.

 Good leadership in a call center is everything.
 As we’ve discussed above, team leaders serve a vital purpose in customer-service environments, serving as a key link between the agents and management.

-Team leaders have numerous responsibilities and duties when overseeing their staff, and the job definitely presents its fair share of challenges.
-However, building tight bonds with the agents under you, being an ally and following the tips covered in this post will all help to make a team leader role easier.
+Team leaders have many responsibilities and duties when overseeing their staff, and the job definitely presents its fair share of challenges.
+However, building tight bonds with the agents under you, being an ally and following the tips covered in this post will all help to make a call center team leader role easier.

-Are you a team leader in a call center?
+Are you a call center team leader?
 If so, what are the biggest problems and rewards you’ve found in the job?
-What advice would you give to anyone taking a team leader position in the future?
+What advice would you give to anyone taking a call center team leader position?